 Keep an eye out for the charts on the left-hand side as we update them across the course of today.
 We should be posting the first set of data within the next 30 mins or so.

 So, will Black Friday continue to grow?
-Last year our highest YoY growth happened in the week leading up to the big day.
-With more and more retailers going early, could this take some of the steam out of today?
+Last year, our highest YoY growth happened in the week leading up to the big day.

 One of the biggest indigenous affiliates in Australia is Cashrewards.
 Their CEO and founder, Andrew Clarke, posted that sales 'were through the roof' by late morning.

-Awin’s a global network and while the day is hotting up in Europe and barely begun in the US, it’s drawing to a close in Australia.
+Awin’s a global network, and while the day is revving up in Europe and has barely begun in the US, it’s drawing to a close in Australia.

 While the country may have a relatively small population, Australia punches above its digital weight and boasts the highest per capita online spend in the world.